AnikG-Org/devops-practice/crossplane/project/crossplane-and-argocd/README.md

 ### Crossplane Composite Resource Claims (XRCs) as Argo Application

-We should also create a Argo App for our EKS cluster Composite Resource Claim to see our infrastructure beeing deployed visually :)
+We should also create a Argo App for our EKS cluster Composite Resource Claim to see our infrastructure beeing deployed visually

-Note: if only network required can try below steps else skip
+# testing: if only network required can try below steps else skip
 ```shell
 $ kubectl apply -f argocd/infrastructure/aws-net.yaml
 Warning: metadata.finalizers: "resources-finalizer.argocd.argoproj.io": prefer a domain-qualified finalizer name including a path (/) to avoid accidental conflicts with other finalizer writers